franciscosanchezoliver/chatai/CONTRIBUTING.md

      - Expected vs. actual behavior
      - Any error messages or logs

-## Code of Conduct
-   - By contributing to this project, you agree to follow the [Code of Conduct](#link-to-code-of-conduct) to ensure a welcoming and inclusive environment.

 ## Thank You!
-   - Thanks for contributing to [Your Project Name]!
+   - Thanks for contributing to ChatAI!
 We appreciate your help in making this project better!